Quiet room: For noisy work

 In another sense, a quiet room can be used to shield the surroundings from noisy work.
 This may be relevant, for example, if a person in an office landscape is to have a video meeting, and especially if the meeting is longer or if the person will be having an active role in the meeting.
 In this context, a distinction is often made between a quiet room and a meeting room; a quiet room is usually used when one person in the office is having a longer conversation, while meeting rooms are used for accommodating several meeting participants in the same room.

 Other meanings

-A quiet room can, depending on context, be used as an euphemism for special types of rooms.
+A quiet room can, depending on context, be used as a euphemism for special types of rooms.
 Multifaith spaces are sometimes called quiet rooms.
 Breastfeeding rooms are also sometimes called quiet rooms.
 Quiet room or rest room can also refer to sensory rooms, for example for recovering stroke patients.

 Quiet rooms can also refer to a "sanctuary" or a place where you can rest and let the mind fly, or even perform yoga.
 In some cases, quiet rooms have been set up temporarily as a place where people can mourn.